 Miyoshi Shrine is accessible by bus from Akita Station.

 From Akita Station's west exit, take the Akita Chuo Kotsu Bus bound for Taihei and get off at Miyoshi-jinja Iriguchi.
 Miyoshi-jinja Shrine is a two-minute walk from the bus stop.

-Markers for the gods
+Landmarks for the gods

 Bonden, made of colorful fabric, are said to act as markers for gods descending to the world.
 After being dedicated to the shrine, the bonden are placed neatly in the precincts, their colors providing a beautiful contrast against the snow-covered buildings.

 Like any other attendee, you can try to touch the triangular amulets on the bonden during the race to receive some divine power.

 The latest information may differ, so please check the official website.